vinuthakaranth/azure-docs/articles/machine-learning/how-to-responsible-ai-dashboard.md

 :::image type="content" source="./media/how-to-responsible-ai-dashboard/dashboard-full-view.png" alt-text="Screenshot of a Responsible AI dashboard with the 'Back to model details' button highlighted." lightbox = "./media/how-to-responsible-ai-dashboard/dashboard-full-view.png":::

+## Large data bubble/cluster creation algorithmic steps

+- If the number of points in the input dataset is less than 1000, then we return one cluster containing all the points information in the cluster.
+- If the `x` and `y` axis are both numerical features, then we use scikit-learn's k-means algorithm to cluster the points into `n` clusters and return the information about the `n` clusters.
+The number of clusters `n` is determined by dividing the number of points in the input dataset by 1000.
+- If either of `x` and `y` axis are categorical features or discrete in nature, then we form clusters around the discrete values.
+For instance, if the there are `k` distinct discrete values, then we form `k` clusters and return the relevant information.
+- If both `x` and `y` axis are categorical features or discrete in nature which have `i` and `j` distinct discrete values respectively, then we return `i` * `j` clusters.
+Each pair within `i` * `j` clusters indicates a set of points which have those respective values.

 ## Full functionality with integrated compute resource

 Some features of the Responsible AI dashboard require dynamic, on-the-fly, and real-time computation (for example, what-if analysis).
 Unless you connect a compute resource to the dashboard, you might find some functionality missing.
 When you connect to a compute resource, you enable full functionality of your Responsible AI dashboard for the following components: